 Having been one of those women whose consciousness was raised in the tumultuous sixties, I pondered her question for a moment, and then remembered — it was all about CHOICE.
 We believed that women should have the CHOICE to work and not to be a mom, or to work and be a mom — or to do whatever we wanted — and most importantly, we wanted to have the opportunity to achieve as much as any man.

 Sure, some of the women in the movement felt we should reject motherhood and be more ambitious, that we should aim for loftier goals.
 But many of us also knew that there are infinite delights in being a mother, and we didn’t want to miss out on them.
 I was one of those women.
 I worried, as the years went by and I didn’t find someone I loved, that perhaps I would never be a mom.
 And then, when I became a mother, I remember thinking how fortunate I was to have that opportunity.
 I cherished every single minute of that experience, even the rough ones, especially during the early years of my son’s life when I almost couldn’t believe that I was really a mother.

-I will never forgot how close I came to being childless.
-But thanks in great part to the women’s movement, I had the CHOICE to be a mother as a single woman, a choice that the generation of women before mine did not have.
-And for that, I will be eternally grateful to the women who made it possible for us to have choices about what we do with our lives, even if what we want to do is “just” be a mother.
+I will never forget how close I came to being childless.
+But thanks in great part to women like Gloria Steinem and others in the women’s movement, I had the CHOICE to be a mother as a single woman, a choice that the generation of women before mine did not have.
+And for that, I will be eternally grateful to those women who made it possible for us to have choices about what we do with our lives, even if what we want to do is “just” be a mother.

 Jane Mattes, LCSW

 Founder and Director, SMC